iomesh/docs/docs/volume-operations/snapshot-restore-and-clone.md

   volumeMode: Block
 ```

-After applying it, a clone of `existing-pvc` will be created.
+After applying the YAML file, a clone of `existing-pvc` will be created.

 There are some limitations on clone operation:

-1. A cloned PVC must exist at the same namespace with the original PVC with same StorageClass.
+1. A cloned PVC must exist in the same namespace as the original PVC with the same StorageClass.
-2. The new and source PVC must have the same VolumeMode setting.
+2. The new source PVC must have the same VolumeMode setting.